So you want a Newf......

 We at Bydand feel there are some very important things you should consider when you are searching for

 your new family member.
 Availability and price should not out weigh everything.
 Your connection to

 the breeder is very important.
 If you do not feel comfortable talking to them, and feel like this could be a

 new friend in your life, keep searching.
 The relationship between breeder and new owner is very

 important.
 Your breeder should be there for you and your Newf, for the life of the dog and beyond.

 Since Newfs do have health issues, you should ask

 your potential breeder what tests they do to help

 minimize the potential for problems in your new

 that fur could be hiding a big heartache in the future.

 A reputable breeder should check their dogs for hip

 and elbow health.
 Should ensure their breeding

 their animals for these things at a minimum, move

 on.
 The breeder you choose should screen puppies for

 any heart problems that may be detected prior to

-Of course all of these things do not guarantee that some problems will not pop up from recessive genes or environmental issues some time in the dogs life.
+Of course all of these things do not guarantee that some problems will not pop up some time in the dogs

+life from recessive genes or environmental issues.
 But it does tell you, the breeder has done all possible

 to minimize the potential for a problem.
 The individual genes that come together to produce each

 puppy are out of the breeders control.